 The mayo-lovers out there are probably rejoicing, while others of you might think this sounds a little odd.
 Trust me when I say this is the best ingredient to add to this recipe.

-To me, Mexican street corn is one of the ultimate summer side dishes.
+To me, Mexican street corn is one of the ultimate summer corn side dishes.
 The grill is already being put to work, and our favorite husk-covered vegetable just tastes so much better when it is fresh off the grill (sorry, tomatillos – you come in at a close second).

 But really, this side dish works so well at any time of the year.